ricotomo/Citi-Tech-Hackathon/README.md

 - Relationship between numerical features and income.
 - Distributions of numerical features.
 - Correlations (heatmap).
 - Relationship between categorical features and income.
+Our analysis showed that some unexpected datapoints such as the number of grandparents born in the USA correlates strongly with income post-graduation, so when the students sign up for an ISA we ask them this info.
 - Feature engineering -> dealing with null values, using predictive models to predict null values.